Sanix-Darker/react_console/README.md

 # The app should be available on http://localhost:3000/

 # For extras feature like closing or open the echoxconsole_terminal just use thee class
-.close to close the echoxconsole_terminal
+.echoxconsole_close to close the echoxconsole_terminal
-.open to open the echoxconsole_terminal
+.echoxconsole_open to open the echoxconsole_terminal
 ```

 ## How to use